gleich/Multi-Lang-Calcs/README.md

 # Highschool_Help
 🏫 Calculators for School in many different programming languages

+# Calculator Ideas or Bugs to report?
+Use the issue templates located under the .github folder

 # Contribution Rules:
 1. All calculators need to go under the calculator folder and under the class that it belong to.
 2. If you are requesting changes to a file that is not your own, make a branch and a pull request to request the changes.